This Hippie $hit Will Actually Change Your Brain – A Freedom Meditation for the 4th of July

 Sarah holds a Master’s in Social Work with a Mental Health concentration from the University of Denver and a Bachelor’s in Sociology from the University of Virginia.
-Now, she is an adjunct professor in the Department of Health Education and Promotion at Charleston Southern University.
+She was an adjunct professor in the Department of Health Education and Promotion at Charleston Southern University until 2019.

 Sarah is also a registered yoga teacher ERYT200/RYT500, who teaches vinyasa, yin, restorative, and trauma-informed adaptive yoga classes in addition to retreats and workshops.